 Lesson Learned: Although you’d like to do an implementation as fast as possible, too fast can result in backlash.

 At the time SAI had a deck for a 60 minute introduction to SAFe for executives.
 It started with getting Agile at the team level then coordinating the teams and finally the role business stakeholders had in the implementation.
 To be candid, I didn’t like it.
 My experience with executives and product management was (and still is) that they don’t care about Agile teams.
-They are interested in realizing value for their customers and the business quickly, predictably and sustainably (btw – our definition of business agility).
+They are interested in realizing value for their customers and the business quickly, predictably and sustainably, which is our definition of business agility.

 We had two executive presentations scheduled.
 I had wanted to use our materials to explain driving SAFe from business value, but bowed to SAI’s decision to go with their standard presentation.
 The first presentation didn’t go well.
 We accepted their feedback that the executives wanted to know the why of SAFe from a business perspective not from a team-up perspective.
 Their feedback was exactly what I had thought would happen and in “following” it I essentially just presented the deck I had wanted to use in the first place.
 They loved it.